hazelcast/hazelcast-reference-manual/src/Preface.md

 ## Licensing

-Hazelcast is free provided under the Apache 2 license.
+Hazelcast and Hazelcast Reference Manual are free provided under the Apache License, Version 2.0.
 Hazelcast Enterprise is commercially licensed by Hazelcast, Inc.

 For more detailed information on licensing, please see the [License Questions appendix](#license-questions).